-Prepaid currency cards (or travel money cards) are payment cards that you can load money onto before you go away, and use while you’re abroad.
+Prepaid travel money cards (or currency cards) are payment cards that you can load money onto before you go away and use while you’re abroad.

 Unless you opt for a single-currency card (which lets you spend in one currency e.g. US Dollars), a multi-currency card will allow you to hold multiple currencies on your card at once.
 You can then use this card to pay for things in card machines abroad, as you would with a normal debit or credit card.

 You’ll usually need to add a minimum balance to your card when you order it.
 Most cards will give you the exchange rate at the time of topping up your card, so you’ll know exactly how much currency you have to spend with.
 Watch out for cards that apply the exchange rate on the day you spend it as these will give you less certainty over your budget.